alex-drake/LFEST/README.md

 [Melt.js](https://github.com/jrideout/melt.js/blob/master/README.md) has been used to manipulate/flatten the data.

 ## HTML
 HTML for the dashboard is shown in *index.html*.
-Note that the page will not function properly as the data to populate the initial table has not been provided.
+You can view the demo page here [https://alex-drake.github.io/LFEST/](https://alex-drake.github.io/LFEST/#)